B-UMMI/chewBBACA_tutorial/README.md

 `chewBBACA.py Allelecall -i .genomes/ -g listgenes_core.txt -o results --cpu 20 -t "Streptococcus agalactiae"`

-Run on a slurm based HPC with 20 cpu took approximately 41 mins to complete (an average of 3.5 secs per genome)
+Run on a slurm based HPC with 20 cpu took approximately 45 mins to complete (an average of 4 secs per genome)

 Since our initial 32 genomes allele call was performed with the wgMLST schema we need to remove the loci that constitute the auxiliary genome, in order to be able to compare with the cgMLST allele call we performed for the 680 genomes.
 We select the `alleleCallMatrix_cg.tsv` file we previously created (already paralog free but still a wgMLST profile) and we extract only the loci present in 95% of the matrix.

-`ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_completegenomes -p 0.95`
+`chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_completegenomes -p 0.95`

 Now the file `cgMLST_completegenomes/cgMLST.tsv` can be concatenated with the allele call result from the 680 genomes `results_all/results_20170809T110653/results_alleles.tsv`.
 The concatenated file can be found at `analysis_all/cgMLST_all.tsv`.